The G. Barrie Landry Child Protection Professional Training program

 • Measurement and Evidence Generation in the Child Protection System

-One of the key benefits of the G. Barrie Landry Child Protection Professional Training program is that country teams work to develop practical, tangible and immediately implementable solutions towards a real-life issue they are grappling with.
-Prior to attending the course, country teams work collaboratively on a case study presentation outlining a child protection problem they are confronting, gaps that exist for effectively addressing the problem, and their current strategic approach and challenges implementing this approach to date.
-The organizers will send participants materials to facilitate this preparatory work.
+One of the key benefits of the Landry Child Protection Training program is that country teams develop practical and implementable solutions that directly relate to a real-life issue they are grappling with.
+Prior to attending the course, country teams work collaboratively to prepare a case study they will present at the start of the training week.
+Each country presentation outlines a child

-Past case studies have focused on specific priority child protection issues (e.g. child marriage, alternative care or violence) as well as persistent challenges in the capacity and responsiveness of national child protection systems as a whole, where weaknesses impact all protection issues children face (i.e. inadequate legal frameworks, insufficient social service workforces, or a lack of reliable administrative data on child protection).
+Past case studies have focused on a range of different child protection issues.
+They include specific issues such as child marriage, alternative care, or violence as well as systemic child protection challenges such as inadequate legal frameworks, an insufficient social service workforce, or lack of reliable administrative data on child protection.

 TUITION